FluegelsApps/iot-utilities/docs/main/client_configuration.md

 > **_Note:_** The _password_ has to be replaced with the password that as been configured in the app settings.
 The app has no access to the configured password ans only uses a hashed representation for authentication.

-## Principal Concepts
+## Principal concepts of Aruba IoT configuration

 [Aruba, a Hewlett Packard Enterprise (HPE) company](https://www.arubanetworks.com/) supports IoT applications based on Wi-Fi (e.g. Wi-Fi tracking), BLE (e.g. asset tracking or sensor monitoring), ZigBee and 3rd party protocols via USB-extension by providing the connection layer using Aruba access points.
 IoT devices can send/receive data via the Aruba APs built-in radios or supported 3rd party radios connected via USB to 3rd party backend system.

 ![Aruba IoT Connectivity options](../images/aruba_iot_connectivity.jpg)

-The Aruba AP can be used as transmitter/receiver (e.g. BLE connect, ZigBee) or just a receiver/sensor (e.g. BLE asset tracking, Wi-Fi tracking), depending on the respective IoT solution.
+The Aruba AP radios can be used as transmitter/receiver (e.g. BLE connect, ZigBee) or just a receiver/sensor (e.g. BLE asset tracking, Wi-Fi tracking), depending on the respective IoT solution.
 With that the AP provides a one-way or two-way communication channel between IoT devices (e.g, sensors, actors) and IoT systems.

-### Downstream IoT connectivity options

-In the downstream direction the access point works as protocol translational gateway between the different IoT radio technologies and the Aruba IoT interface protocol or plain IP connectivity, depending on respective radio being used.
+The access point works as protocol translational gateway between the different downstream protocols/radios and the upstream Aruba IoT interface protocol or plain IP protocol depending on the respective IoT solution being used.

+### IoT connectivity options (downstream)

+In the downstream direction the Aruba access points support different IoT radio technologies either though integrated radios or 3rd party solutions connected to the APs USB port.

 #### Aruba IoT radio

+An Aruba IoT radio is an additional internal or external radio in the Aruba AP-3xx/5xx series access points that can be leveraged for IoT connectivity.
+A single Aruba AP-3xx/5xx series access points can support up to two IoT radios, one internal and one external.
+This would used cases where one radio could be used for BLE and another for ZigBee for example.
-The access point removes/adds the radio specific headers downstream from/to IoT devices e.g. BLE or ZigBee in case of the Aruba IoT radio (internal or external) and forwards the data payload encapsulated upstream via the Aruba IoT interface to the IoT backend system.
+The access point removes/adds the radio specific headers downstream from/to IoT devices e.g. BLE or ZigBee and forwards/receives the data payload encapsulated in the Aruba IoT interface protocol upstream to/from the IoT backend system.

 ##### Integrated

+Aruba AP-3xx/5xx series access points provide an integrated Aruba IoT radio for downstream IoT connectivity supporting the following radio technologies:

-- AP 3xx - Gen1 = BLE4
+- AP-3xx: BLE4 (Gen1)
-- AP 5xx - Gen2 = BLE5/802.15.4 (e.g. ZigBee)
+- AP-5xx: BLE5/802.15.4 (Gen2) e.g. ZigBee

 ##### External

+In addition to the internal IoT radio Aruba also provides [IoT expansion radio](https://www.arubanetworks.com/assets/ds/DS_IoT-Expansion-Radio.pdf) supports the same radio technologies as the AP-5xx series access points:

-- Aruba IoT USB dongle - Gen2 = BLE5/802.15.4
+- Aruba IoT Expansion Radio = BLE5/802.15.4 (Gen2) e.g. ZigBee

+> **_Note:_** The internal and the expansion BLE5/802.15.4 (Gne2) IoT radio can only run in BLE or ZigBee mode at any point in time.
+Running both protocols in parallel is currently not supported (even if this options is available in the configuration).

-#### 3rd party USB
+#### USB/3rd party IoT radios

 In case of 3rd party radios connected via USB the 3rd party system handles the.